 Pin in chess is an extremely important tactic that all players have to master.
 Despite my best effort to help you master it, only a book can provide many examples and a huge amount of knowledge.
 So, if you can’t create a threat to your opponent then, the following book will help solve this problem.
 It’s called Predator at the Chessboard, A Field Guide to Chess Tactics (Book II), The Pin and the Skewer.
 There are numerous examples that will help you create threats to your opponent.

 Legal’s mate otherwise called Legal’s Trap is known for the unique positions that it can create.
 In this illustration, it works differently from all other opening trap for Philidor’s Defense.
 Legal’s mate is a chess game known for the White’s pseudo-forfeits.

 When it comes to pinning in chess, this example is not the norm.
 Generally, chess players protect the Queen but on this occasion losing it was the fastest way to victory.
 The pin was considered successful but Black left his defense uncovered.
 I chose to close the article this way to remind you that making a great move doesn’t guarantee victory.
 Keep practicing and use the pin in chess under the right circumstances to make your game interesting and substantial.
-You can check my other articles about strategies and reviews of chess sets.
+Makes sure to take a look at my articles related to beginner tactics like double attack and the scholar’s mate.
 Please comment below to let me know if the article was helpful.
 If the information was helpful, I would appreciate sharing this article to social media.
 Enjoy the game!